gabrielluizsiqueira/javascript/README.md

 # javascript
-Here I made some Javascript notes and exercises while watching the youtube channel "Curso em Vídeo" free course.
+Here I made some Javascript notes and exercises while following the javascript free course from the youtube channel "Curso em Vídeo".